hackbrightacademy/explore-python/contents/conditionals.rst

     >>> print my_var
     True

-Also, reaching way back to the first module, recall that the string ``"True"`` is *not* the same as the boolean value ``True``.
-They are two values that look the same, but are different `types`.
+And reaching way back to the first module, recall that the string ``"True"`` is *not* the same as the boolean value ``True``.
+They are two values that look almost the same, but are different `types`.

-As a fun aside, we could prove this using a boolean expression:
+As a fun aside, we could prove this using boolean expressions:

 .. code-block:: python